 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, 1,000 employed, adult Americans were surveyed.

 Appropriate respondents were found via employment status demographic criteria.
 This survey was conducted on August 17, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email [email protected]
+For more information, please email [email protected]